sapegin/mrm/packages/mrm-task-readme/Readme.md

 ### `includeContributing` (default: `true`)

-Whether to include the Contributing text.
+Whether to include the Contributing section.

 ## Changelog